spacelama/ansible-initial-server-setup/README.md

 `$ ansible-playbook --ask-vault-pass initial_server_setup.yml --diff --limit='!dirac-new,!fs-new,!hass-debian,!mail'`

+Likewise for tasmota and openwrt:

 `$ ansible-playbook -v openwrt_maintenance.yml --diff`

 `$ ansible-playbook tasmota_maintenance.yml --diff --limit patiofluro-power,loungefrontlight-power  --extra-vars "setpsk=true" --extra-vars "setsyslog=true"`

+# Openwrt routers, wireless APs, VLANs

+`vars/openwrt.yml` contains some settings for all your openwrt devices (routers, APs etc), and sets up a bunch of VLANs for your IOT devices, windows devices etc, assigned per MAC address (VLAN decided by which SSID your device joins - my IOT devices from China only know about my IOT SSID, and some of them get a firewall entry that stops them even talking to the internet, let alone amongst themselves; sorry, firewall was done through point-and-click, not yet encoded here).
+DHCP reservations set in `roles/openwrt/templates/dhcp.*` and static hostnames for serving static RR A records.

+You'll need to set up `files/ap.mobility_domain files/ap.wpa2.{default_radio0.psk,default_radio1.psk,wifinet{4,5,6,7,10,11}.{psk,ssid}}` to contain values for your PSK etc.  hosts.yml knows about some of the network ssids, so `ap.wpa2.wifinet10.ssid` and `ap.wpa2.wifinet11.ssid` aren't needed or consulted.

+My router required a bunch of manual config (upstream VLANs, firewalls, banip etc), but I've been using this to configure fresh APs from scratch.
+Have a good backup of your APs before you run this for the first time though if you've already set them up in any way.
+The radio stuff is expected to be quite fragile, and has only received most testing on current openwrt 22.03.

+Run the playbook to configure all openwrt devices configured in hosts.yml:

+`$ ansible-playbook openwrt_maintenance.yml --diff # --check to verify changes first`

+# Tasmota esp8266/esp32 devices

+NTP, latitude, longitude, syslog, timezones, SSIDs are encoded in vars/tasmota.yml.
+You'll need to tweak these.

+This will set both SSID1 and the fallback SSID2 - here, we set the first one to be your primary SSID that you mesh or roam between throughout your host, and SSID2 might be the *second* closest AP to where your device normally sits.
+That way, tasmota will lock onto (and roam via 80211.r) your closest AP on the primary SSID by default, but if that AP continues to serve valid wifi connections but loses connectivity to the network itself, tasmota's watchdog will notice this loss of packet connectivity, and will failover to the second closest AP that is hopefully still on a working network.

+It will configure all mqtt paths to be a single standard (I don't know much about mqtt, but my network and home assistant seem happy with my current settings).

+I set `disable_default_reset_on_power_reset7=1` on devices that frequently lose their power, so they don't accidentally get firmware reset.

+The ansible tasmota provider thinks PSK and syslog change every time you try to adjust them, even if actually unchanged, so by default, I don't set them.
+They only get attempted to be set when you supply setpsk=true and setsyslog=true.
+When making a mass change after testing something well, I'll leave off --limit, but when configuring a new device, I'll use this:

+`ansible-playbook tasmota_maintenance.yml --diff --extra-vars "setpsk=true" --extra-vars "setsyslog=true" --limit airmon1`